TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 import { createContext } from "react";
 ~~~

-The createContext is able to take in any value, a string, number, or even an object, which can be referred to as the _default state_ of the context.
+As we have described earlier, when you create a new context using `createContext`, you can specify an initial value for the context.
+This is known as the default value of the context.
+The default value can be any type of value - a string, number, boolean, or even an object or array.
+Do note that this default value does not change.

-In our case, we'll use an object that contains the following shape:
+In our case, we will be using an object that contains the following shape:

 ~~~javascript
 const ShopContext = createContext({